Do you offer financing?

 When engaged, freewheel levers allow your mobility device to be pushed.
 Your power chair is equipped with two manual freewheel levers, labeled either locked or unlocked.

-Whenever you need or want to push your device for short distances, you can put it in freewheel mode by pushing the levers into the unlocked position:
+Whenever you need or want someone to push your device for short distances, it can put into freewheel mode by having a person push the levers into the unlocked position:

 Where can I find a copy of the owner’s manual?